 - 4 pm - 5 pm: Talk via Skype or with locals if in the country

 - 7 pm - 10 pm: Relaxation in the language, movies, songs, or going out with friends in the language, depending on availability.

-For most of us, 10 hours a day is too much.
-Even with 1 hour a day, you would be able to ready a good level of proficiency within a year.
+This list is of course for a dedicated language learner on a mission.
+For most of us, 10 hours a day is way too much.
+But the good news is that even with 1 hour a day, you would be able to ready a good level of proficiency within a year.

 Find the right motivation

 Seeing the end of the finish line can be a major advantage.
 If you don't have a clear goal or a clear expectation of how long it can take for you to learn a language, it will be easy to lose motivation.

 Take some time to analyze what kind of learner you are, think about the methods and tools that best suit your learning style, and choose your goal (level of proficiency).
 For some people, a language will need time to gestate and may not click in for months.
 For others, language learning will move a lot quicker and more intensely.

 If you're looking for great motivation hacks to help you on your language learning journey, check out our guide on finding the motivation to study when you want to procrastinate!